SurabhiJadhav/Smart_Resume_Analyser/README.md

 ## Algorithms Design
 STEP 1: GO TO SYSTEMS HOME PAGE

 STEP 2: ASK USER TO UPLOAD THE RESUME.

 STEP 3: IF IN PDF FORMAT THE GO FORWARD.
 ELSE THROUGH AN ERROR AND GO TO STEP 2

 STEP 4: STORE IT IN SYSTEM.

 STEP 5: PROCESS RESUME USING PDF2TEXT

 STEP 6: PERFORM NLP PROCESSING

 STEP 7: FETCH THE USER INFORMATION

 STEP 8: PASS SKILL RECOMMENDATION.
 GENERATE SKILL RECOMMENDATIONS BASED ON USER’S SKILLS.

 STEP 9: STORE USER DATA.

 STEP 10: END

 ![image](https://github.com/SurabhiJadhav/Smart_Resume_Analyser/assets/130740664/15f45772-de10-4266-a05e-4dd5aae35715)

+## Security Issues
+◾ We have user and Adim login.
+◾ Web application security refers to a variety of processes, technologies, or methods for protecting web servers, web applications, and web services such as APIs from attack by Internet-based threats